PUM04/docker-setup/README.md

 docker ps
 ```

-Terminal command to enter a container using the "/bin/sh" shell in the linux alpine container
+Terminal command to enter a container using the "bash" shell in the linux alpine container
 ```sh
 docker exec -it "CONTAINER ID" bash
 ```